 -- U.S. Public Health Service personnel should contact the USPHS Compensation Branch.

-Prior to opting in, officials recommend that service members take advantage of all available resources to assist in making an informed decision on the financial implications specific to their retirement situation.
-The Defense Department endorses several training and informational tools to support a service member’s decision, including the BRS Opt-In Course, the BRS Comparison Calculator and numerous online BRS resource materials.
+Comparison Calculator, the BRS Opt-In Course: Prior to opting in, officials recommend that service members take advantage of all available resources to assist in making an informed decision on the financial implications specific to their retirement situation.
+The Defense Department endorses several training and informational tools to support a service member’s decision, including the BRS and numerous online BRS resource materials.
 Service members can receive no-cost, personal support from an accredited personal financial manager or counselor available at their installation’s military and family support center or by calling Military OneSource at 1-800-342-9647.